Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](web12.png)

 ## Findings and Recommendations

-Using Azure Firewall to restrict outbound web access and control inbound RDP via DNAT is a valid implementation.
-However, for stronger security, it would require restricting source IPs in the firewall policies, enabling logging and monitoring with Microsoft Sentinel to detect suapicious traffic and ideally replacing public RDP exposure with Azure Bastion to minimize attack surface.
+The implementation of Azure Firewall to restrict outbound web access and control inbound RDP via DNAT was succesful as shown in the result section.
+However, it was observed that the web pages load partially.
+Meaning, some of its dependencies has been blocked by the firewall.
+Hence, this challenge needs to solved to make this security solution suitable for production standard.
+Other areas of concern for stronger security include restricting source IPs in the firewall policies, enabling logging and monitoring with Microsoft Sentinel to detect suspicious traffic and ideally replacing public RDP exposure with Azure Bastion to minimize attack surface.

 ## Implementation of Recommendations

 Deployment of Azure Bastion in subnet within the same Vnet as other subnets to provide secured remote access to VMs without traversing the internet.
 ![image]\
 Configuration of diagnostic settings on Azure firewall to forward logs to a log analytics workspace integrated with Microsoft Sentinel to analyse traffic across the firewall.